 About

-COMPASS provides placement assistance and financial support for graduate students from participating universities to undertake meaningful summer fellowships in Washington, D.C.
+COMPASS provides placement assistance and a weekly lecture taught by leading media policy experts for graduate students from participating universities to undertake meaningful summer fellowships in Washington, D.C.

 Photo Credit (top image): Anna Sullivan / Unsplash

-The Consortium on Media Policy Studies (COMPASS) is a program administered by the Media, Inequality & Change Center (MIC), a project of the Annenberg School for Communication at the University of Pennsylvania and Rutgers University's School of Communication and Information.
+The Consortium on Media Policy Studies (COMPASS) is a program administered by the Media, Inequality & Change Center (MIC), a project of the Annenberg School for Communication at the University of Pennsylvania.
 It places summer Fellows at major national and non-profit institutions in Washington, D.C.

-The program is open to students from seven schools: The Annenberg School for Communication at Penn and the School of Communication and Information at Rutgers, as well as Penn State's Donald P. Bellisario College of Communications, the University of Michigan's Communication Studies department, the Annenberg School for Communication & Journalism at the University of Southern California, the University of Texas at Austin's Moody College of Communication, and Cornell University's Department of Communication.
+The program is primarily open to students from six schools: The Annenberg School for Communication at Penn, Penn State's Donald P. Bellisario College of Communications, the University of Michigan's Communication Studies department, the Annenberg School for Communication & Journalism at the University of Southern California, the University of Texas at Austin's Moody College of Communication, and Cornell University's Department of Communication.
+Applications from PhD students from other universities are welcome, with the understanding that COMPASS does not cover transportation to D.C. or living expenses for the duration of the program and those costs would be covered by the applicant’s home institution or the student.
+For more information, please reach out to Briar Smith (briar.smith@asc.upenn.edu).

-Past COMPASS Fellows have been placed in congressional offices, the State Department, the Federal Communications Commission, and a variety of research and advocacy organizations such as Common Cause, Free Press, and the New America Foundation.
+Past COMPASS Fellows have been placed in congressional offices, the State Department, the Federal Communications Commission, and a variety of research and advocacy organizations such as Common Cause, Free Press, and New America.

 In addition to their work with the institutions where they are placed, students will participate in a weekly seminar taught by a leading scholar on the mechanics of the policy process, including how Communication scholarship can assist policy makers.